mushogenshin/mk_usdcat_all/README.md

 # WHAT

-This is a small, stand-alone, utility tool written in Python for Windows that allows you to batch convert between [Pixar USD] binary and ASCII formats.
+This is a small, stand-alone, utility tool written in Python that allows you to batch convert between [Pixar USD] binary and ASCII formats.
 Under the hood it employs Houdini [hython] and the native USD support in [Houdini Solaris], so Houdini 18 is required, and also at least an Indie license — in order to write out *.usda* file format.

-A compiled *.exe* is also provided for ease of use.
+  - On Windows: a compiled *.exe* is also provided for ease of use.
+  - On MacOS: no binary is provided.
+Please see installation guides below.

 # WHY